chromadrive/URL-Shortener/README.md

 Built with **Flask**, **SQLite**, and a dash of **Bootstrap**.
 Eventually I'd love to learn how to do this with Django and Redis, but that'll have to wait.

 ## Setup
-Clone this repository somewhere on your local machine, then use a virtualenv (`sudo apt install virtualenv` if you don't have it already):
+Install SQLite3 (`sudo apt install sqlite3`) if you don't have it already.
+Clone this repository somewhere on your local machine, then use a virtualenv (`sudo apt install virtualenv` to install):

 ```
 virtualenv urlshortener